 The degree and extent of a Court’s allowance for unexpected behaviour by road users will depend on the degree of risk in the particular circumstances.
 Occasionally, there will be competing risks, such as traffic lights, slip lanes and zebra crossings.
 When there are competing demands on a driver’s concentration, it is imperative that every one of these risks are carefully weighed and considered.

-It goes without saying that motorcyclists are injured in accidents because they are among the most vulnerable of all road users in Queensland due largely to the limited protection available.
+Motorcyclists, being among the most vulnerable road users in Queensland, often sustain injuries in accidents due to the limited protection available to them.
 Motorbike riders must take appropriate precautions for their safety, particularly when utilising the new amendments to the Road Rules.

 Time Limits for Motor Vehicle Accident Claims

 Strict time limitations are enforced in Queensland for motor vehicle claims.
-If you or someone you know has been injured on a Queensland road, take the responsible approach and telephone Splatt Lawyers today at 1800 954 153 for an obligation-free consultation.
+If you or someone you know has been injured on a Queensland road due to negligent driving, our motorcycle accident lawyers advise your rights for free.
+Call Now: 1800 700 125

 More about CTP claim time limits >